flatcar-archive/flatcar-docs/os/community-platforms.md

 # Community supported platforms

-The Container Linux community has provided support for Container Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.
+The Flatcar Linux community has provided support for Flatcar Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.

-The platforms and providers listed below each provide support and documentation for running Container Linux:
+The platforms and providers listed below each provide support and documentation for running Flatcar Linux:

 ## Cloud providers